Connect with us

 Close games were the exception.

-Inspiredlovers images-2021-08-21T191338.807 Will the Lakers vs Hawks history of Jan 7 1972 repeat itself NBA Sports
+Inspiredlovers images-2021-08-21T191338.807 Will the Lakers vs Hawks history of Jan 7 1972 repeat itself Sports NBA

 “We just started killing people,” West says.